General Health and Safety

 Case study two

 A community centre had a new management team appointed.
 The new site manager was worried that he could be prosecuted over the lack of fire safety in the building.
-We carried out a fire assessment urgently for him, we were able to allay his fears as it was nowhere near as bad as he thought.
+Our health and safety consultants carried out a fire assessment urgently for him, we were able to allay his fears as it was nowhere near as bad as he thought.
 We then put together an action plan which included the installation of a suitable detection/alarm system, and the temporary closing off of some rooms.

 As part of our review of your processes and procedures we look for gaps in your training needs.
 These may include Manual Handling, DSE (computer use) or First Aid.
 We have access to a range of highly qualified and experienced trainers ( who come with excellent references) to update your staff as needed.